bayofmany/peapod/README.md

 This project is similar to the [Totorom](https://github.com/BrynCooke/totorom) library created by Bryn Cook and the [Ferma](https://github.com/Syncleus/Ferma) library created by Jeffrey Phillips Freeman.
 The main differences are:
 * Peapod is based upon Tinkerpop 3.
 * Like Tinkerpop Frames, Peapod uses code generation to implement the framed vertex and edge classes.
-I think it makes the integration with Tinkerpop 3 easier.
+It makes the integration with Tinkerpop 3 easier and minimizes code duplication.
 Unlike Tinkerpop Frames and Ferma, the code is generated at compile-time using  annotation processors.
 The generated code is completely transparent and readable by the developer.
 There is no startup cost of runtime code generation and the use of reflection is minimized in order to have minimal performance overhead.

 To integrate peapod in your project, include the following dependency.
 (Still working towards a first working release).